 Rating quizzes that you have not played is also considered bad practice, regardless of whether you give a quiz the best or the worst grade.
 Give the quiz a chance first, play it, and then rate it.
 If you think there is something that needs to be improved, post a polite and constructive comment to the quiz page, and the quiz author or a moderator will make the necessary change.

 Do not act based on your Sporcle connections.
 Even your closest Sporcle friends will benefit from learning how to make a great quiz—do not automatically reward a quiz with the highest rating just because it was made by your friend.
 Be fair.

-To give you a better idea of what we’re looking for in different ratings on a quiz, we’ve compiled a few guidelines that you should follow when rating quizzes.
+To give you a better understanding of what each of the different ratings on a quiz means, we’ve compiled a few guidelines that you should follow when rating quizzes.